Achan81/sei-project-three-frontend/README.md

 * Covering a lot of ground over the course of 1 week I'm very happy that we have managed to build a full-stack app that conveys what we initially set out to do.

 ## Bugs:
-* Deployed app 'Inspire Me' correctly shows country index, but when clicking into a individual country, the page breaks.
+* Deployed app 'Inspire Me' correctly shows the country index, but when clicking into an individual country, the page breaks.
 * Deployed app is unable to Login (throwing a 401 unauthorized)
 * Deployed app is unable to see profile of user (as login required)
 * Deployed app is unable to edit profile of user (as login required)